-Broadly speaking, business users want to be able to use historic data trends to paint not only a picture of today’s performance, but also to give provide a roadmap to future events, both predicting and influencing tomorrow’s bottom line results.
-Contact centers have consolidated access to more data points and KPIs than most businesses, but not all insights are created equally – and getting to actual drivers, or root cause, can be difficult due to inconsistencies in data collection.
+Broadly speaking, business users want to be able to use historic data trends to paint not only a picture of today’s performance, but also to give provide a roadmap to future events, both predicting and influencing tomorrow’s bottom-line results.
+Contact centers have consolidated access to more data points and KPIs than most businesses, but not all insights are created equally – and getting to actual drivers, or root causes, can be difficult due to inconsistencies in data collection.
 Some of the data, like interaction results, is complete as collected.
 Some data, like quality scores, is collected across a sampling methodology, while other data, like survey results, is collected via invitations that can be either targeted or randomized.
 The great equalizer?
 All the data comes from past results gathered across your customer base, is often delayed in publication, and is often biased or incomplete in nature.

 Are We Measuring the Right Things?